cyfyifanchen/rust-diary/day-1/README.md

 - Shadowing is cool, JS doesn't have it.
 - match part is quite confusing.
 - logging is better than I thought.

+## Recap

+- !: marco
+- $ is a reference.
+- Rebinding is shadowing.